technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   The query sent to the API is constructed from this option.
-See the [Query API](/query) for more details.
+See the [Query API](/query) as well as [API](http://postgrest.org/en/v7.0.0/api.html) in the PostgREST documentation for more details.

   ::: warning
   If this option is undefined, the instance will not provide methods and items related to get/patch/delete requests.
 Set query to `{}`